‘TOP GUN’ (1986): THE MOVIE THAT MADE AN ACTION STAR. REVIEW OF THE 80S FILM FEATURING TOM CRUISE AS MAVERICK! TEXT © RISSI JC

 If you like other of Cruise’s action film, probably anything Jerry Bruckheimer does or just solid military films, you can enjoy Top Gun.
 I’m sure there’s liberties to help in the entertainment values, but I think the heart is clear and for the most part, this is what the audience wants.

-You can find Top Gun (1986) digitally on Amazon Video or with a Paramount+ add on; or on Netflix until *MAY 31* 2022.
+You can find Top Gun (1986) with a Paramount+ subscription

 PINTEREST PIN – SAVE & SHARE